MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 For more adoption and deployment resources, visit our Mesh Adoption page found (LINK TO ADOPTION PAGE)

-For more information on setting up Mesh events, please see our Events overview page at [Mesh events overview ](../../events-guide/events-overview.md).
+For more information on setting up Mesh events, please see our Events overview page at [Mesh events overview](../../events-guide/events-overview.md).

 ## After a Trial